multi-learn/mage/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to multiview_generator's documentation!
+Welcome to |gene|'s documentation
 ===============================================

-To install MAGE, clone the gitlab repository and run
+To install |gene|, clone the gitlab repository and run

 .. code-block::